andijakl/ndef-nfc/README.md

 ## Installation (C#)

-To try the library, you can download the complete library package from this site and test the included NdefDemo example app.
-Note that the Windows 8.1 version (NdefDemoWin) requires the [Microsoft Multilingual App Toolkit](http://msdn.microsoft.com/en-us/windows/apps/bg127574).
+To try the library, you can clone the complete repository from GitHub and test the included NdefDemo example app.

-If you want to use the NFC / Ndef Library from your own app, the easiest option is to use the NuGet package manager in Visual Studio to automatically download & integrate the portable library:
+If you want to use the NFC / NDEF Library from your own app, the easiest option is to use the NuGet package manager in Visual Studio to automatically download & integrate the portable library:

-* Ensure you have Nuget version >= 2.8.1.
-Update through: Tools -> Extensions and Updates... -> Updates (left sidebar) -> Visual Studio Gallery _(Otherwise, you will get an error message like this during installation: Install failed.
-Rolling back...
-Could not install package 'NdefLibrary'.
-You are trying to install this package into a project that targets 'WindowsPhone,Version=v8.0', but the package does not contain any assembly references that are compatible with that framework.
-For more information, contact the package author.")_

 1. Tools -> Library Package Manager -> Manage NuGet Packages for Solution...
 2. Search "Online" for "NDEF"